Ahmad Shah I: Mahim and Baglan

 In 1429, on the death of Kutub Khan, the Gujarat governor of the island of Mahim (now neighbourhood of Mumbai), Ahmad Shah of Bahmani Sultanate smarting under his defeats, ordered Hasan Izzat, otherwise called Malik-ut-Tujjar, to the Konkan and by the Malik's activity the North Konkan passed to the Deccans.
 On the news of this, Ahmad Shah sent his youngest son Zafar Khan, with an army under Malik Iftikhar Khan, to retake Mahim.
 A fleet, collected from Diu, Ghogha and Khambhat sailed to the Konkan, attacked Thane by sea and land, captured it, and regained possession of Mahim.

 In 1431, Ahmad Shah advanced upon Champaner, and Ahmad Shah Bahmani, anxious to retrieve his defeat at Mahim, marched an army into and Baglan, and laid it waste.
 This news brought Ahmad Shah back to Nandurbar.
 Destroying Nandod he passed to Tambol, a fort in Baglan which Ahmad Shah Bahmani was besieging, defeated the besiegers and relieved the fort.
 He then went to Thane, repaired the fort, and returned to Gujarat by way of Sultanpur and Nandurbar.
 In 1432, after contracting his son Fateh Khan in marriage with the daughter of the Rai of Mahim to the north of Bassein (now Vasai), Ahmad Shah marched towards Nagor, and exacted tribute and presents from the Raval of Dungarpur.
 From Dungarpur he went to Mewad, enforcing his claims on Bundi and Kota, two Hara Rajput states in south-east Rajputana.
 He then entered the Delvada country, levelling temples and destroying the palace of Rana Mokalsingh, the chief of Chittor.
 Then he invaded Nagor in the country of the Rathoḍs, who submitted to him.
 After this he returned to Gujarat, and during the next few years was warring principally in Malwa, where, according to Farishtah, his army suffered greatly from pestilence and famine.

+Family

+Ahmed Shah I had married a daughter of Sumant Singh, the chief of Behol.
+He also married Raniba, a daughter of Rawal Satrasalji of Matar.
+According to Ras Mala, Ahmed Shah I also married Lala Baghela, a sister of Warhoji and Jitoji Baghela of Patan, who was his favorite wife.
+According to seventeenth century Portuguese historian Manuel de Faria e Sousa, Ahmed Shah had forty sons.
+Among them, the known sons are: